Updated: Jan 19

 Determine test team training (if required).

-Make sure that the UAT team understands what are the tests to be executed and what are the expected outcomes will satisfy the client.
+Ensure that the UAT team understands what the tests to be executed are and the expected outcomes will satisfy the client.

-Make sure that the UAT team has the knowledge to take any required action for each defect that was identified during the test execution.
+Ensure that the UAT team has the knowledge to take any required action for each defect identified during the test execution.

-Validate that the UAT team has a support team that can advise and resolve any issue during the process of test execution.
+Validate that the UAT team has a support team that can advise and resolve any issue during test execution.

 Phase 4: Test preparation

-Validate that the test plan includes the main Use cases that were requested by the client.
+Validate that the test plan includes the prominent Use cases requested by the client.

-Has acceptance criteria was defined regarding the complication of the test plan?
+Have acceptance criteria been defined regarding the complication of the test plan?

-Validate that the test plan is compatible with the client time expectations.
+Validate that the test plan is compatible with the client's time expectations.

-Has the test plan for the UAT process was sent to review?
+Has the test plan for the UAT process been sent to review?

 What tests will be executed manually/automatically?

-Has the test plan for the UAT process was approved?
+Has the test plan for the UAT process been approved?

-Validate that the team agreed to the test cases that are intended to run on the client environment can cover the main aspects of the application.
+Validate that the team agreed that the test cases intended to run on the client environment could cover the main aspects of the application.

 Validate that the test plan documentation is good enough, so both the stockholders and the client can review and understand.